Network environment requirements

 |Controller||Front-End||12004||TCP||OutSystems SMS Connector Service Monitoring|

-In case you are using a hybrid infrastructure, where some part is in OutSystems PaaS and another is managed by yourself, it is possible to create a VPN connection between the environments.
+In case you are using a hybrid infrastructure, where some part is in OutSystems PaaS and another is managed by yourself, it is possible to create a VPN connection between the environments (hybrid configuration is only supported in OutSystems licenses purchased before January 2020).
 Learn more here.

 Even though OutSystems is built to scale horizontally, you need to consider the network latency between the database server, the Platform Server, and the front-end servers.
 For this reason, it’s advisable to have all servers that make up an environment, running under the same provider.